HtetShine1868/CommunityHub/README.md

 Date: 6 March 2026
 AI Tools Used: Deepseek and ChatGPT

-**Purpose:**
-The frontend user interface was updated to display category information using visual chips, and category support was added to topics.
+**Purpose:**The frontend user interface was updated to display category information using visual chips, and category support was added to topics.
 Topics are now more arranged, and users can quickly view categories and privacy status.

-**Challenge:**
--To add new features, I had to put category data into the topic structure, but I couldn't change the API responses that were already there.
+**Challenge:**To add new features, I had to put category data into the topic structure, but I couldn't change the API responses that were already there.
 So I changed the TypeScript types to allow for optional category relationships.
 It was also hard to show category information in the UI.
 It had to fit with the Material UI design, but not every topic has a category.
 I made sure that those edge cases didn't break anything.

 **Solution:**
 - I adjusted the Topic and Post interfaces in TypeScript so they support categories—makes things more flexible.
 On the backend, I set up a foreign key so every Topic links to a Category, no confusion there.
 Cleaned up the topic repository too, so fetching topics actually brings in the right category info.